rnaveensrinivas/git/README.md

 The `<path>` argument can be left blank to initialize the repository in the current directory.
 Git is **minimally invasive**; it only adds a `.git` directory in the root of your project folder.

 ## Cloning an Existing Repository:
-Instead of initializing a new repository, you can **clone** an existing Git repository:
+Instead of initializing a new repository, you can **clone** an existing Git repository using ssh (preferred) or https:
 ```bash
 # Syntax
 $ git clone ssh://<user>@<host>/path/to/repo[.git]